 Uber indoors!
 Wait a minute Uber is known as a Taxi company.
 That is changing, they have delivery services, carpooling and are ever expanding their offering.

 The next phase is self-driving vehicles, not just cars but trucks as well, as the recent acquisition of Otto shows.

 Transportation as reliable as running water, everywhere, for everyone

 The main point is creating a convenient, faster and safer alternative to what previously was the status quo.

-This is where Indoor Navigation is an obvious advantage.
+This is where Indoor Positioning is an obvious advantage.

 Drivers locating passengers or goods is a big inefficiency that has yet to be solved and something that might have actually been made worse by Uber as the cars do not stand out like a Yellow cab (except for in the middle of a sea of yellow cabs).

 Through indoor location, it could be easy for passengers to be directed to their cab.
 For Drivers, it might be possible to save on parking or judge if they should go around the block another time before they make their pick up.